I Want To...

 Find Research Faculty

 Enter the last name, specialty or keyword for your search below.

 The Advanced Clerkship in Medicine

 The Department of Medicine offers the Advanced Clerkship in Medicine, a one-month rotation that provides medical students additional training and experience in management of the hospitalized patient on an internal medicine inpatient ward.
 Students may rotate on housestaff teams or hospitalist-led teams at both the Johns Hopkins Hospital and Johns Hopkins Bayview Medical Center.

 Students often enroll in the Advanced Clerkship in Medicine to better prepare for an internship year in internal medicine, to make a decision about internal medicine residency or as a last opportunity to study internal medicine prior to residency training in another field.
 In fact, the Department of Medicine encourages all students to take the Advanced Clerkship in Medicine (sub-internship) prior to graduation, as it is an outstanding preparation for post-graduate training in any field.

 The Department of Medicine is committed to providing students with opportunities beyond the Medicine Core Clerkship experience, and has structured the Advanced Clerkship in Medicine to approximate the role of the intern such as taking overnight call, admitting patients and entering orders.

-You are required to contact the course director, curse coordinator, and registrar to obtain permission for any drops.
-You will be required to submit a "Drop Elective Form" signed by the course coordinator (on behalf of the course director).
+You are required to contact the course director, course coordinator, and registrar to obtain permission for any drops.
+You will be required to meet with the course director and submit a "Drop Elective Form" signed by the course coordinator (on behalf of the course director).

 Drop forms are available at the Registrar's Office.

-If you drop the course with less than one month prior to the start date, you will need to find someone to replace you.
+If you drop the course with less than one month prior to the start date and the course is full, you will need to find someone to replace you.
 If you cannot you will be required to complete the rotation.